gurdalertek/SwapGasFees/Tutorial.md

 ![](./figures/SwapGasFees_Design_04.png)

 ## **Screen 5:** Selecting a Swap Pair with Default Amount of 1 ETH
+When a specific pair is selected from the available list of top pools, that pool is highlighted with the Uniswap magenta, and the `Show Swap Fees` button finally appears.
 ![](./figures/SwapGasFees_Design_05.png)

 ## **Screen 6:** Visualizing Swap Fees for the Selected Top Pair
+After the `Show Swap Fees` button is clicked, the app extracts data from a database populated apriori, and displays two the same two visualizations as in the `Swap Fees` tab.
+However, as mentioned earlier, the fees here will be for a swap worth 1 ETH..
 ![](./figures/SwapGasFees_Design_06.png)

 ## **Screen 7: (Interface 2) ** Timeline Visualization under `Chart` Tab